kailash-manasarovar/statement/docs/timeline/2023/august.md

 - I did see [Rocio Vidal](../2024/september.md#rocio-vidal) in Cauterets the following year, after all.
 - I imagine Rocio was someone thousands of Spanish porn-addicts requested to see naked.
 - That's how it works, isn't it?
 They figure out how much money they'll make from the interest, and if it makes financial sense, they move in for the kill, very literally.
 - The Spanish government know that Rocio was hacked by these people.
-They don't care.
+She'd obviously complained about hacking to the police before the gangs really moved in on her.
+- Spain doesn't care about the safety of its women and children and babies.
+Everyone knows this.
 - Anyway.
 - When I got back to my hotel after climbing the Viscos mountain (I knew there was something extraordinary about this mountain), I had to masturbate urgently!
 - I guess the spy-cam footage of that is flying round somewhere, of course.